mbroggy/mbroggyblog/content/about.md

 ## The author
 ### I'm Michael Broggy.

-I'm a technologist, brewer, cook and budding musician.
+I'm a technologist, brewer, cook and on and on...

 I grew up in Dublin, Ireland but have been in the US since Junior High.
 I've lived in NYC, Utah, and now the Philly suburbs.

 I've owned [computers](/posts/computers) since 1982 and taught myself a variety of skills along the way since, especially early on, reference resources weren't readily available.
 I turned self-taught skills into a career and continue to do a variety of things professionally and as a hobbyist.

-[Brewing beer](/posts/brewing) was something I started with a friend a while back; I progressed from extract to all-grain brewing, moving from stovetop to propane and from there to all-in-one systems.
+[Brewing beer](/categories/brewing) was something I started with a friend a while back; I progressed from extract to all-grain brewing, moving from stovetop to propane and from there to all-in-one systems.
 I personally prefer continental styles, but tend to be all over the place when it comes time to brew.

 [Playing bass](/posts/bass) is something I put effort into over the pandemic; I've owned a bass for many years but never really put the time in to learn it and couldn't stand the lessons offered at the local music store.
 Learning from [Paul Hutchison](https://paulhutchison.net/) has been a game changer for me.